Department: Blizard Institute

-The post will be to assist in a Wellcome Trust and Royal Society-funded programme of research investigating the relationship between innate immune cell function and infectious mortality and morbidity among undernourished children.
+The post will be to assist in a Wellcome Trust and Royal Society-funded project investigating the relationship between innate immune cell function and infectious mortality and morbidity among undernourished children living in low- to middle-income countries (LMIC).
 The post-holder will join a new research team in the Centre for Genomics and Child Health at the Blizard Institute.

-The purpose of this post is to establish and implement a new programme of mechanistic laboratory work to explore how cell extrinsic factors associated with pediatric malnutrition influence immune activation and Pathogen Recognition Receptor signaling in vitro.
-Assays will include a range of laboratory techniques, with a particular focus on functional immunology, quantitative protein assays, and potential to expand studies with immunohistochemistry and molecular biology approaches.
-The post-holder will analyse these results in the context of data on cell intrinsic defects evident in innate immune cells derived from children hospitalized with severe acute malnutrition in sub-Saharan Africa.
+Undernourished children are more susceptible to infections than adequately-nourished children and this may be partly due to dysfunction in their cellular immune defences (Bourke et al, Trends Immunol, 2016; Bourke et al, Frontiers Immunol, 2019).
+The purpose of this post is to establish and implement a new programme of mechanistic laboratory work to explore how cell extrinsic factors associated with pediatric malnutrition influence innate immune cell activation and Pathogen Recognition Receptor signaling in vitro.
+Assays will include a range of laboratory techniques, with a particular focus on human functional immunology, quantitative protein assays.
+The post-holder will have a unique opportunity to interpret the functional immunology data generated through this project in the context of child health outcomes monitored over 48 weeks of nutritional recovery (HOPE-SAM; Bwakura-Dangarembizi et al, BMJ Open, 2019).

-The role will also involve engaging with diverse research teams and collaborators locally and internationally.
 Although the post is based in London, much of the research is conducted in collaboration with biomedical research teams in Zimbabwe and Zambia and the Research Lead is based for part of the year in Zimbabwe.
 This post will therefore entail frequent teleconference communication with and infrequent visits to study sites in Zimbabwe and Zambia.
-Supervision and co-working with the Research Lead will therefore be partly conducted via telecommunication.

 The post is based at the Whitechapel Campus in London.
-It is a full time, fixed term appointment for 2 years, with an expected start date of November or December 2020.
+It is a full time, fixed term appointment for 2 years, with an expected start date of March/April 2021.
 The starting salary will be Grade 4, in the range of £34,220 - £36,098 per annum, inclusive of London Allowance.

 Queen Mary’s commitment to our diverse and inclusive community is embedded in our appointments processes.
 Reasonable adjustments will be made at each stage of the recruitment process for any candidate with a disability.
 We are open to considering applications from candidates wishing to work flexibly.